waynchi/DopamineAPI_Android-Client/README.md

 #Quick Start

-You can get started with Dopamine in your Android app in just a few minutes.
+You can get Dopamine in your Android app in just a few minutes.
 Here’s how:

 1. Add the API Client to your project.
 2. Add your credtials to the API Client.